Helsinki Public Transport – Learn the Essentials

 Sale Points

 There are R Kiosks everywhere in the Helsinki area.
 They sell HSL tickets but charge a service fee.
-All big stations and a few smaller stops have ticket-selling machines that are free to use.
+All big stations and a few more minor stops have ticket-selling machines that are free to use.

 It is essential to buy a ticket before boarding any vehicle.
 Do not forget to validate the ticket if you are using it for the first time.
 We recommend purchasing day tickets for travellers because they are practical and affordable if you travel a lot.

 Helsinki centre is a small area.
-Central Railway Station is marked on the map below.
-Kamppi Bus Station is about 800 metres to the southeast, and Pasila Railway Station is a few kilometres north, where there is the Mall of Tripla.
+In the map below, you can see the location of the central station.
+Kamppi Bus Station is about 800 metres to the southeast, and Pasila Railway Station is a few kilometres north, where the Mall of Tripla is.

 Stations